Granula

 Granula was the first manufactured breakfast cereal.
 It was invented by James Caleb Jackson in 1863.
+Jackson and many of his contemporaries believed that the digestive system was the basis of illness.
+He therefore began experimenting at his upstate New York health spa with cold cereal as an illness cure; the development of Granula was the outcome of his experiments.

 Granula could be described as being a larger and tougher version of the somewhat similar later cereal Grape-Nuts.
-Granula, however, consisted primarily of bran-rich graham flour made into nugget shapes.
+However, it consisted primarily of bran-rich graham flour made into nugget shapes.
 The cereal had to be soaked overnight before it could be eaten.

-The cereal was manufactured from a dough of Graham flour rolled into sheets and baked.
+The cereal was manufactured from a dough of graham flour rolled into sheets and baked.
 The dried sheets were then broken into pieces, baked again, and broken into smaller pieces.